timont02/cesp_timon/README.md

 # TicTacToe

 The programm "TicTacToe" is a computer game in RISC-V-Assembly language.<br>
-The game can be played by one player (human against a bot) or two players (human against human). <br>
-Both players can occupy on field per round.
-It is not allowed to occupy a field, which is already used.
-To win, one player must own three fields in a row, a collumn or a diagonal.<br>
+The user interface is a gamfield, which exists of 9 fields.
+To win the game, one player must own 3 fiels in a row, a collumn or a diagonal. <br>
-For the interaction with the programm, you can use the keyboard and the console of "Rars".
-The gamfield is displayed with the bitmap display function of "Rars"

 ## Authors